Mel-A-M/adb-converged-db/provisioning/provisioning.md

 4. Fill the next part of the provisioning form with the following values.

-   - Always Free: Turn it `on`, but it will work if you leave it `off` like in the screenshot.
+   - Always Free: Turn it `on`.
+For this workshop it must be `off` like in the screenshot.

    You will have visible the **Always Free** logo next to the name of your database: